ArduCAM/RPI-Pico-Cam/README.md

 Then you will creat some files under RPI-Pico-Cam/tflmicro/build/examples/person_detection path Bin|Description
 ---|---
-[person_detection_int8.uf2](tflmicro/examples/person_detection/main_functions.cpp) | This is the main program of person_detection, which can be dragged onto the RP2040 USB Mass Storage Device.
+[person_detection_int8.uf2](tflmicro/bin/person_detection_int8.uf2) | This is the main program of person_detection, which can be dragged onto the RP2040 USB Mass Storage Device.
-[person_detection_benchmark.uf2](tflmicro/examples/person_detection/tensorflow/lite/micro/benchmarks/person_detection_benchmark.cpp) | This is the benchmark program of person_detection, you can use it to test the performance of person_detection on pico.
+[person_detection_benchmark.uf2](tflmicro/bin/person_detection_benchmark.uf2) | This is the benchmark program of person_detection, you can use it to test the performance of person_detection on pico.
-[image_provider_benchmark.uf2](tflmicro/examples/person_detection/image_provider_benchmark.cpp) | This is the benchmark program of image_provider, you can use it to test the performance of image data acquisition.
+[image_provider_benchmark.uf2](tflmicro/bin/image_provider_benchmark.uf2) | This is the benchmark program of image_provider, you can use it to test the performance of image data acquisition.
+**Tips: If you don't want to compile, you can use the above pre-built uf2 file, you only need to wire the hardware and download uf2 to the device.**

 ![IMAGE ALT TEXT](data/tflmicro_output.png)